 Once you have permission to train, you have 180 days to begin training and 365 days to complete the approved training.
 Both of these time periods start from the day you receive approval.
 For example, if you begin flight training 30 days after you have been approved, you now have 335 days to finish.
 If you do not finish, a new training request must be submitted.

-The flight school will be required to upload this photo – not one copied from your passport or other identification – to TSA’s website or have it faxed to TSA at 571/227-4532 or 571/227-4534.
+The flight training provider will be required to upload this photo – not one copied from your passport or other identification – to TSA’s website.
 See AOPA’s guidance to flight training providers for further instructions.

-Aliens seeking flight training in an aircraft with a MTOW of 12,500 pounds or less qualify as a Category 3 candidate.
-A brief explanation of the four categories:
+Non-U.S. citizen or non-U.S. national seeking flight training in an aircraft with a MTOW of 12,500 pounds or less qualify as a Category 3 candidate.
+A brief explanation of the four categories (starting with Category 3, since it is the one most commonly asked about):

 Category 3 - Candidates who seek flight training in the operation of aircraft with a maximum certificated takeoff weight of 12,500 pounds or less for the following training events: